Tea Rooms

 Who doesn’t like a bit of tea and cake at the end of a walk?
 This guide shares some of our favourite places for some post-walk indulgence.

-See what is growing in the pick-your-own fields, take our short countryside walk and then return to the tea room with a variety of items in the garden for children to play on.
+See what is growing in the pick-your-own fields, take our short countryside walk or a longer one to the beautiful Durford Wood and then return to the tea room with a variety of items in the garden for children to play on.

 Not much remains of the original stately home at Staunton, but the stables are still in tact, now serving delicious cakes and teas.
 There is lots to do here from lake walks to a play area.